Evaluating and improving wave and non-wave stress parametrisations for oceanic flows: Conclusion

-\acknowledgments D.R.J.~would like to thank Geoff Stanley and John Scinocca for sharing their thoughts on an early draft of this paper at the CCCma in Victoria, Canada during June 2024.
-N.C.C.~acknowledges support from the Australian Research Council under DECRA Fellowship DE210100749 and the Center of Excellence for the Weather of the 21st Century CE230100012.
+\acknowledgments We thank Nicolas Grisouard and the two anonymous reviewers for their constructive comments.
+D.R.J.~would also like to thank Geoff Stanley and John Scinocca for sharing their thoughts on an early draft of this paper at the CCCma in Victoria, Canada during June 2024.
+N.C.C.~acknowledges support from the Australian Research Council under DECRA Fellowship DE210100749, Discovery Project~DP240101274, and the Center of Excellence for the Weather of the 21st Century CE230100012.